-If you accept a check early on in the process, you may not receive enough money to pay for the costs you will face in the future.
-Once you sign a settlement offer, you cannot ask for more compensation later.
+If you accept a check early on in the process, you may not receive enough funds to pay for the costs you will face in the future.
+Once you sign a settlement offer, you cannot ask for more pay later.
 Never sign anything or agree to a settlement without having a lawyer review it first.
 The insurance company has a team of lawyers to fight for them.
 You deserve an attorney who will protect your rights, too.

 Talking With the Insurance Company

 Do not talk with the at-fault party’s insurer unless you have your lawyer present.
 The insurance adjuster will try to get you to give a recorded statement or sign a written statement about what happened.
 They are not doing this for your benefit.
 An adjuster can take things you said out of context, get you to admit fault in the accident, or use another tactic to reduce your settlement or deny your claim.